-Accordina to the 2022 American Community Survey, 55,006 individuals, or 12.6% of the region-wide population9 in Region 5, is living below the poverty level.
-Knox County and Peoria County have the highest percentage of individuals living in poverty at 16.3% and 15.5%, respectively.
+According to the 2022 American Community Survey, 55,006 individuals, or 12.6% of the region-wide population9 in Region 5, is living below the poverty level.
+Knox County and Peoria County have the highest percentage of individuals living in poverty 16.3% at and 15.5%, respectively.
 Figure 23 shows individuals living below the poverty level for each county within HSTP Region 5.